 Fashion detail: 80s ties

-Ashes to Ashes shows some of the 80s fashion at their worst.
-The necktie had just come out of the kipper tie era of the 70s.
-In the 80s it was difficult to know what to do with it.
+At the start of the 80s the necktie had just come out of the kipper tie era of the 70s.
+It was difficult to know what to do with it.

 This selection from the early 80s (right) shows a liking for browns.
 The silk tie (centre) is more expensive and shows a flowing pattern.
 The other two are very similar to designs sold in the 70s, except that they are a little slimmer than the kipper tie extremes of the 70s.
 The black, grey and yellow tie is still wider than the standard 3 inches.
 It was possible in the early 80s to get your old kipper ties resized to fit in with the new fashion.